 SAFE ENEMA SOLUTIONS

-Enema soaps, essential oils, and Celtic Sea Salt may be purchased on our product website.
+Enema soaps, essential oils, and Himalayan pink salt may be purchased on our product website.

 WARM WATER ENEMA.
 Water is very important in the therapeutic enema because it is your main tool for cleansing your colon.
 A good enema program consists of being able to infuse high-quality water deep into your colon to stimulate peristalsis throughout the entire colon, thus cleansing the entire colon and not just the rectal or sigmoid areas.